 The WP2 and stroke research team at UGLA was led by Prof Lees who was chief investigator for several of the largest acute stroke trials (IMAGES, GAIN, SAINT) and has extensive experience in designing, coordinating, analysing, reporting and interpreting stroke trials.

-Prof Lees and the WP2 team will be responsible for:
+Prof Lees and the WP2 team were responsible for:

-UGLA staff will also contribute to design, ethics, conduct, analysis and reporting of the trial using expertise in each of these areas to assist other work packages to deliver their tasks.
+UGLA staff also contributed to design, ethics, conduct, analysis and reporting of the trial using expertise in each of these areas to assist other work packages to deliver their tasks.